 The two-time world champion Phantom Regiment Drum & Bugle Corps holds its spring training camp at Western Illinois University in Macomb.
 This amazing group of 150 high school and college aged world class musicians along with a 50 member staff has a global following of fans with over 170,000 likes on Facebook.
 The Phantom Regiment's rehearsals for their annual summer national tour are open to the public and are a Forgottonia spectacle you do not want to miss.

 - June – July rehearsals.

 - All rehearsals are free and open to the public.

 - Location: Campus of WIU & Hanson Field, Macomb, IL

-- Community performance 8:00 Friday night, June 5, Hanson Field, WIU.
+- Community performance July 21, Hanson Field, WIU.

-May Play Days - 2nd week of May
+May Play Days - 2nd full week of May

 In addition to carnival amusement rides, classic fair food such as corn dogs, funnel cakes and lemon shake- ups are available along with the Bushnell Rotary Club's traditional favorite rib-eye sandwiches.

-2020 marks the 133th year for this annual Forgottonia tradition in Blandinsville, IL.
+2021 will mark the 134th year for this annual Forgottonia tradition in Blandinsville, IL.
 The Farmers Picnic is a three-day weekend event, which historically includes a tractor pull, a parade, a fishing derby and a racing derby.
 Plus, you'll find carnival rides, food, games, live music and good ol' fashioned fun for the whole family.